Havenview, Tasmania

-Havenview is a rural residential locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania.
-The locality is about 5 km south of the town of Burnie.
-The 2016 census recorded a population of 715 for the state suburb of Havenview.
+Havenview is a rural residential locality in the of Burnie, Tasmania Australia.
+The locality is about 5 km south of Burnie.
+As at the 2021 census it had a population of 735.

 History

 Havenview was gazetted as a locality in 1966.

 Geography

 The Emu River forms much of the eastern boundary.

 Road infrastructure

 Route C112 (Old Surrey Road) runs through from north-east to south-west.